 IB Economics.
 Your article sources must be news media sources, containing the latest news about an economics issue.
 Remember: you cannot use the same source for more than one commentary.
 Each source should be different for each commentary.
 I tell my students to use these sources, amongst others:- http://www.independent.co.uk/news/business/news/ https://edition.cnn.com/business https://www.bbc.com/news/business http://www.independent.co.uk http://www.guardian.co.uk http://www.nytimes.com/pages/world/index.html https://www.reuters.com/ Notice something.
 The Economist magazine and the Financial Times are not on the above list.
 It is not recommended that you choose articles from these publications because they already analyse and evaluate the economic situation that they … Continue reading Step Two – Using Good Article Sources

 IB Economics.
 One of the first mistakes students new to economics make is to choose an inappropriate article for their commentary.
 So the first thing that you need to do is to find a good one.
 I give my students this checklist to help them, when they are looking for articles:- Commentary Checklist When looking for commentary articles, you need to take the following into consideration:- Is the article a recent one?
-It must be no older than a year old from today’s date.
-(I am even stricter with regard to how recent the article should be – see the … Continue reading Step One – Finding a Good Article.
+It must be no older than a year from today’s date.
+Is the article not too lengthy?
+About a page or a page and a half of A4 … Continue reading Step One – Finding a Good Article.